nashetty/SpellHive/README.md

 9. **Easy Buttons:** We made it easy with special buttons you can use even without a mouse.
 It's like magic for your keyboard!

 10. **Get Help:** Stuck or need help?
 Click the little ⓘ up in the corner from any page.
-It's there to help you understand.
+It's there to help you understand how to use SpellHive.

 Keep having fun with SpellHive! 🐝📚